mrnilcs/co2-sleep-correlation/README.md

-# 📊 Investigating the Relationship Between Indoor CO₂ Levels and Sleep Quality
+## The Relationship Between Indoor CO₂ Levels and Sleep Quality

 This project investigates the relationship between indoor carbon dioxide (CO₂) concentration during sleep and various sleep metrics as measured by the Oura ring.
 Elevated CO₂ levels are known to affect cognitive performance and alertness; this study explores whether similar physiological effects may influence sleep quality in a home setting.